1988 Remscheid A-10 crash

-According to press reports the plane was engaged in a low-altitude flight exercise.
+The plane was engaged in a low-altitude flight exercise.
 It belonged to a unit from Bentwaters Air Base but at the time of the accident was stationed at Nörvenich Air Base, a so-called Forward Operation Location (FOL).

 The flight leader, Captain Marke F. Gibson, was leading his flight followed by his wingman, Captain Michael P. Foster.

 The cause of the accident was attributed to spatial disorientation, after both planes encountered difficult and adverse weather conditions for visual flying.
-Captain Gibson was able to maneuver his aircraft to safety, but Captain Foster's aircraft crashed into the houses in Stockder Strasse.
+Captain Gibson was able to maneuver his aircraft to safety, but Captain Foster's aircraft crashed into the houses on Stockder Strasse.

 Aftermath

 When the number of cancer cases in the vicinity of the accident rose disproportionately in the years after, suspicion rose that the jet, contrary to US statements, may have been loaded with ammunition containing depleted uranium.
 This was denied by the US military.
-However, 70 tons of top soil from the accident scene was removed and taken away to a depot (which also happens to be standard procedure for cleanup when a large amount of jet fuel is spilled on populated ground, such as in a plane crash).
-Also, film material taken during the top-soil removal show radiation warning signs.
+Despite this, 70 tons of top soil from the accident scene were removed and taken away to a depot (which also happens to be standard procedure for cleanup when a large amount of jet fuel is spilled on populated ground, such as in a plane crash).
+Also, film material taken during the top-soil removal showed radiation warning signs.
 120 residents and rescue workers reported skin diseases, diagnosed as (toxic) contact dermatitis.

-Damages accounted to approximately DM 13 million and were covered 75% by the US Air Force and 25% by the West German Government.
+Damages accounted to approximately DM 13 million and were covered 75% by the U.S. Air Force and 25% by the West German government.

+Cause

+The cause of the accident was attributed to spatial disorientation, after both planes encountered difficult and adverse weather conditions for visual flying.